Liputan 6

-Liputan 6 (The 6 Report) is an Indonesian television news program that broadcasts on SCTV.
+Liputan 6 (The 6 Report) is an Indonesian television news program that broadcasts on SCTV and Moji.
 Its slogan is Aktual, Tajam, dan Terpercaya (Current, Sharp, and Trusted).

 History

-The first program, Liputan 6 Petang was launched on May 20, 1996, by the first news anchored, Riza Primadi.
-To greet all viewers, every articles reading always begins with "Saudara" (brother/sister), not "Pemirsa" (viewer) till present (Like Liputan 6 Moji and Kompas).
+The first program, Liputan 6 Petang, was launched on 20 May 1996, by the first news anchor, Riza Primadi.
+To greet all viewers, every articles reading always begins with "Saudara"'(brother/sister), not "Pemirsa" (viewer) till present (like Kompas).

-Liputan 6 also has an online news portal.
-The news portal, Liputan6.com, was originally launched on August 24, 2000 to coincide with the channel's 10th anniversary.
+Liputan 6 also has an online news portal, Liputan6.com, which was originally launched on 24 August 2000 to coincide with the channel's 10th anniversary.

+Starting on 31 July 2023, Liputan 6 also began broadcasting on the Moji network through the morning program Liputan 6 Pagi Moji, which airs live every day at 06.15 WIB.

+Style news

+This news program, the last daily news, is always negative or bad news, like disastercrime news (like Kompas).